Canon PowerShot G5 X Mark II Review:

 Still, I’d rather have a spare battery or a (powerful) USB power bank on hand.

 I found the quality of this camera’s 4K videos to be generally good, though I did not find it quite as crisp as it could be for a camera of this type.

 There are minimal artifacts in the footage, and while there is some rolling shutter as I move around the scene, it is not an issue with moderate movement at wider focal lengths.

-When I use the touchscreen, I can pull the Focus smoothly between two scenes’ points.
+Using the touchscreen, I can pull the Focus smoothly between two scenes’ points.

 If I compare the image quality to the video quality, the image quality is less impressive.

-However, while the colors in my test shots appeared natural, punchy, and saturated, and the exposures were generally well balanced, the fine detail was less impressive.
+However, while the colors in my test shots appeared natural, punchy, and saturated, and the exposures were generally well-balanced, the fine detail was less impressive.

 After using it for several years, I was so pleased that I refused to let it go.

-So I decided to test this camera in different areas of photography to see how my superman performs.
+So, I decided to test this camera in different areas of photography to see how my Superman performs.

 So, after using it for a variety of photographic genres, I came to the following conclusion: